-- For any subject, you wish to take to A Level, you will normally be expected to have achieved at least a Grade B in GCSE, except where prior study is not a prerequisite to taking the subject in Senior School.
-This includes a number of subjects which are offered only at A Level. - There is clear statistical evidence that students with a C grade at GCSE have only a small chance of attaining a pass at AS or A2 level. - In some subjects, it is advisable that an A grade be achieved before embarking on A level study.
-Information regarding individual subject entry requirements is available on page 9 of this book.
+- For most subjects, you wish to take to A Level, you will normally be expected to have achieved at least a Grade B in GCSE, except where prior study is not a prerequisite to taking the subject in Senior School.
+This includes a number of subjects which are offered only at A Level. - For many subjects, there is clear statistical evidence that students with a C grade at GCSE have only a small chance of attaining a pass at AS or A2 level.

+In some subjects, it is advisable that an A grade be achieved before embarking on A Level study.
+Information regarding individual subject entry requirements is available on page 12 of this book.